coderdark/redux/README.md

   return createStore(monitoredReducer, initialState, enhancer);
 };

+const store = createStore(appReducer, stateSnapShotEnhancer);

+//If using many enhancers use `componse`
+//const store = createStore(appReducer, compose(stateSnapShotEnhancer, myOtherEnhancer));
 ```
 + Middleware - Prefer way, better than enhancers.
 Add additional fuctionality to the redux store.
 They can be created by you or from a library.
-Use Redux's `applyMiddleware` to implement them.
+Use Redux's `applyMiddleware` to implement 1 or many (comma separated).
 ```
 const stateSnapShot = (store) => (next) => (actions) => {
     console.log('Before', store.getState());